 - Psychological Testing

 - Transitional Planning

-Therapeutic educational services in a hands-on learning environment
+Therapeutic educational services in an experiential learning environment

-At our Jen School, on our Des Plaines campus, we provide adolescent males, ages 5-21, with integrated therapeutic and educational services.
+At Maryville Jen School, on our Des Plaines campus, we provide students, ages 10-21, with integrated therapeutic and educational services.
 The school serves children in Maryville’s residential programs and students from the community with complex emotional, behavioral and learning disabilities.
-The Maryville Jen School staff uses hands-on, alternative and experiential teaching methods in conjunction with traditional instruction methods to maximize the student’s potential for success.
+The Maryville Jen School staff uses project-based, alternative and experiential teaching methods in conjunction with traditional instruction methods to maximize the student’s potential for success.

 Social Emotional Learning

-Integrated into the core curriculum at Jen School is the Social Emotional Learning (SEL) curriculum.
-Social workers, counselors and psychologists are part of the classroom team working with students and teachers to utilize coping strategies, manage emotions and complete assignments.
+Integrated into the core curriculum at Maryville Jen School is the Social Emotional Learning (SEL) curriculum.
+Social workers and counselors are part of the classroom team working with students and teachers to utilize coping strategies, manage emotions and complete assignments.
 The team recognizes that the stress of deficits in math or reading can lead to emotional crisis.
 Students are taught how to manage these frustrations whether working on math or in stressful family situations.
 Learning is not only about academics, it is about life.

 An Integrated Learning Experience